Kaltsoon/data-management-and-databases/slidev/06-grouping.md

 ## Grouping the aggregated rows

-- So, an aggregate function (such as `COUNT` and `SUM`) performs a calculation for **multiple rows so that the end result is a single value**
+- Aggregate function (such as `COUNT` and `SUM`) performs a calculation for **multiple rows so that the end result is a single value**
-- However, in many cases we want to get a certain summarized information for specific group of rows, for example _"what's the average grade from each course?"_ or _"what is the average grade of each student"_
+- However, in many cases we want to get a certain summarized information for specific **groups of rows**, for example _"what's the average grade from each course?"_ or _"what is the average grade of each student"_
 - To achieve this, we need to **group** the rows based on a specific column (such as `course_code` or `student_number`) and **perform the aggregate function for each group separately**
 - This can be done using the `GROUP BY` clause